This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the United Kingdom.

 What penalty is available for those who operate without appropriate permission?

 It is a criminal offence to undertake a regulated activity in the UK without permission, punishable by up to two years imprisonment or a fine.
-An agreement entered into without permission is unenforceable by the business in contravention of the prohibition against the other party.
+An agreement entered into without permission is unenforceable by the unregulated firm against the other party.
 A policy entered into by an unauthorised insurer is void at common law, accordingly the insured would be entitled to recover premium paid and can recover compensation for any loss sustained as a result of entering into a contract with an unauthorised business.
 There are limited exceptions that allow the contract to be upheld where just and equitable to do so.

 How rigorous is the supervisory and enforcement environment?

-The UK’s two regulators have extensive statutory enforcement powers set out in FSMA.
-As mentioned above, where someone has breached the prohibition on carrying out a regulated activity without permission they may be imprisoned or fined.
-The withdrawal of authorisation is available to both regulators where a business ceases to meet the threshold conditions.
-The regulators can also vary permissions, censure firms and individuals publicly for breaches of regulatory requirements and impose financial penalties, apply for an injunction where either regulator believes that a person or business will contravene a requirement of FSMA, seek a restitution order to recover assets received in contravention of a regulatory requirement and issue a prohibition order against an individual carrying on a regulated activity.
+The PRA and the FCA have extensive statutory enforcement powers set out in FSMA.
+Where someone has breached the prohibition on carrying out a regulated activity without permission they may be imprisoned or fined.
+The sanction of withdrawal of authorisation is available to the Regulators where a business ceases to meet the threshold conditions (that is the minimum requirements both Regulators require for authorisation).
+The Regulators can also vary permissions, censure firms and individuals publicly for breaches of regulatory requirements and impose financial penalties, apply for an injunction where either regulator believes that a person or business will contravene a requirement of FSMA, seek a restitution order to recover assets received in contravention of a regulatory requirement and issue a prohibition order against an individual carrying on a regulated activity.